 "I know, wouldn't it be great if the dishes washed themselves?...Come on, let's go..."

-Post a written routine that includes everyone's responsibilities, and then be consistent and cheerful about your expectations to create
+Post a written routine that includes the responsibilities that everyone has signed up for, and then be consistent and cheerful about your

 Remember that reminding doesn't mean nagging.
 Which category your reminders fall into might depend on your tone of voice.
 Experiment